hhbyyh/mCNN/README.md

 ## Features

 `mCNN` supports training of a Convolutional Neural Network.
-Currently `ConvolutionLayer`, `MeanPoolingLayer` and 'MaxPoolingLayer` are included.
+Currently `ConvolutionLayer`, `MeanPoolingLayer` are included. `MaxPooling` and `SumPooling` are under test.
+A version compatible to the ANN interface in Spark 1.5 is also under development in the communityInterface folder.

 ## Example